cpsolver/open-street-map-processing/README.md

 History
 =======

 This software was written by Richard Fobes to supply information to the NewsHereNow.com web app.
+This software is not part of the News Here Now system.